rafaponieman/insight/README.md

     ```
     celery -A insight worker -l INFO
     ```
+8. Access the internal admin interface at [http://localhost:8000/admin/](http://localhost:8000/admin/) and create at least one Seeker.

 Alternatively, the application can also be run without the need for Celery or Redis, running tasks synchronously by changing the CELERY_ALWAYS_EAGER setting in local.py to True.